 Introduction to Ingleside, Texas

 Ingleside, Texas, in San Patricio county, is 12 miles NE of Corpus Christi, Texas.
 The city benefits from easy access to the nearby cities and towns with which it shares the Corpus Christi metropolitan area.
-It has a population of approximately 9,388.

 George C. Hatch, who was a county clerk who fought in the Texas Revolution and served on jury duty in San Antonio, was imprisoned, but managed to return to San Antonio.
 He settled in San Patricio County on over 3,800 acres.
 John Vineyard purchased a portion of Hatch’s land and it after a Robert Burns poem.
 Ingleside was incorporated in 1951.